sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 ???
 Unable to find subsindex function for class char. ''

-**Answer:** In most cases, this error indicates that Matlab on Unix may experience problems.
-Matlab might return this error when you or EEGLAB has defined a variable of the same name as any variable in your Matlab workspace or .m file in the Matlab path.
+**Answer:** In most cases, this error indicates that MATLAB on Unix may experience problems.
+MATLAB might return this error when you or EEGLAB has defined a variable of the same name as any variable in your MATLAB workspace or .m file in the MATLAB path.
 To solve the problem, clear the variable or rename the function.

 #### Memory issue

-**Question:** Matlab/EEGLAB return an out of memory error
+**Question:** MATLAB/EEGLAB return an out of memory error

 **Answer:** 3 solutions